DRAGON-Collaboration/analyzer/README.md

 Rint.Logon: /path/to/your/rootlogon.C
 ```

 This will give you access to all of the dragon classes and functions in the software package from within a ROOT session or macro.
+Examples of these scripts are provided: [script/.rootrc](.rootrc) [script/rootlogon.C](rootlogon.C)

 If you are using git and want to stay on top of new releases, just do:
 ```